-USAID publication series on Latin America and Caribbean
+USAID publication series on Latin America and the Caribbean

 For the U.S. Agency for International Development’s (USAID’s) Latin America and the Caribbean (LAC) Bureau, through a collaboration with Creative Associates International, Inc. (CAII), DSG served as the managing editor for a six-country publication series.
 The series profiled USAID’s education development efforts in El Salvador, Guatemala, Honduras, Jamaica, Nicaragua, and Peru.